isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 existence of a host reservation.
 Information from these options is extracted, and a class name is constructed from it and added to the class list for the packet.
 The second specifies an expression that is evaluated for each packet.
-If the result is `"true"`, the packet is a member of the class.
+If the result is ``true``, the packet is a member of the class.

 .. note::